 It is our understanding that large gatherings that include singing, especially indoors, continue to be of higher risk for exposure and transmission of COVID-19.
 After researching the issue, including consulting with the Bucks County Department of Health and medical and scientific professionals, and learning from similar churches in our area, we believe the safety measures and precautions we are taking are appropriate at this time.
 These steps enable us to gather as safely as possible.

-We understand some individuals would prefer to not wear a mask, but for the well-being of all and for the sake of unity within our church, we ask that each person (over the age of 2) wear a mask while on the church property.
+We understand some individuals would prefer to not wear a mask, but for the well-being of all and for the sake of unity within our church, we ask that each person (over the age of 2) wear a mask or face covering while on the church property.
 Masks will be provided for those who don’t have one with them.

 When should I stay home?